iamanigeeit/DDW2023/docs/06-graph-traversal/dfs.md

 ### Goals

-By the end of this lesson, you should be able to explain and implement **depth** first search.
+By the end of this lesson, you should be able to:
+- explain and implement **depth** first search.

 :::keyword Keywords
 `depth first search`, `topological search`, `colour`, `parent vertex`, `start/finish time`